British American Land Company: Origin and formation

 Following the success of the Canada Company in spurring settlement efforts in Upper Canada, similar efforts were initiated to establish a similar company to promote settlement in the Eastern Townships of Lower Canada.

 A group of investors in Montreal, headed by Francis Nathaniel Burton, proposed organizing a Lower Canada Land Company, and sent William Bowman Felton to London to promote their venture.
 While there, he encountered a group with similar objectives.
 The groups decided to combine together, and, at a meeting in February 1832, decided to proceed with creating the British American Land Company.

-It was incorporated by royal charter in March 1834, and secured a private Act from the Parliament of the United Kingdom, enabling it to:
+It was incorporated by royal charter in March 1834, and secured a local act from the Parliament of the United Kingdom, enabling it to: